 Thomas Hart Benton, senator from Missouri, was included in the book primarily for his actions in 1847-1849 against John C. Calhoun's resolutions to keep Congress from interfering with the introduction of slavery in new territories.
 Although Missouri was a slave-owning state, and Benton himself owned slaves, he was deeply opposed to the introduction of slavery into new territories.
 Benton was concerned that the issue was being exploited by Southern and Northern partisans and would be a barrier to western expansion.
 Calhoun was successful in getting legislators from slave-owning states, including the rest of the Missouri delegation, to back his resolutions.
 Benton's refusal to vote for Calhoun's resolutions cost him the popularity he previously had in his state, and he was stripped of all of his committee memberships except Foreign Relations.
 In 1850, Benton was still opposed to the series of measures known as the Great Compromise and did not hesitate to make his feelings known in the strongest possible terms.
 However, Benton was constantly called out of order by Vice President Millard Fillmore, the presiding officer.
 On April 17, 1850, when Fillmore called Benton out of order again, debate became so heated that Benton was almost shot by Henry Foote of Mississippi.
 Benton was voted out of office in 1851, returned to Congress in 1853 as a representative, but lost his seat in 1855 and spent the remaining years of his life fruitlessly seeking a return to public office.
 Although his uncompromising stand on prohibiting slavery in new territories ended his political career, the wisdom of Benton's opinion was borne out a few years later and was one of the factors that kept Missouri from seceding from the Union.

 Sam Houston earned his place in Profiles in Courage by his refusal to support the Kansas-Nebraska Act of 1854.
 This bill repealed the Missouri Compromise of 1820 and would have allowed the residents of territories from Iowa to the Rocky Mountains to decide the slavery issue themselves.
 A Southerner by birth and one of the first two senators from Texas, Houston felt that the act would further divide the Union.
-He tangled with the powerful John C. Calhoun, saying that Calhoun was trying to destroy the Union by introducing the legislation.
-He was the sole Southern Democrat to vote against the Kansas-Nebraska Act.
-Houston's constituents were furious and rumors of his political demise were rampant.
+Throughout the 1840s, Houston had upset many Southern Democrats by tangling with the powerful John C. Calhoun, saying that Calhoun was trying to destroy the Union by introducing his "hands off" slavery legislation.
+The "last straw" was Houston's vote against the Kansas-Nebraska Act.
+He was the only Southern Democrat to vote no. Houston's constituents were furious and rumors of his political demise were rampant.
 Not one to engage in a defensive fight, Houston announced his plan to run for governor of Texas as an independent while he was still in the Senate.
 Despite his oratorical gifts and sheer physical presence, the citizens of Texas did not forget his "anti-Southern" vote against the Kansas-Nebraska Act.
 Houston was defeated for the governorship and was dismissed from the Senate by the Texas legislature in 1857.
 However, two years later he was asked to come out of retirement to again run for governor of Texas, and his election was a major setback to Southern pro-slavery extremists.
 In February 1861, despite Houston's valiant attempts to stop it, the Texas legislature voted to secede from the Union.
 His refusal to take the oath of allegiance to the Confederacy led to his ouster as governor in March 1861.

 Edmund Ross, a Kansas Republican, cast the deciding vote that ended the impeachment proceedings against President Andrew Johnson.
 The proceedings began because doctrinaire "Radical Republicans," then in control of the Senate, passed a Tenure of Office Act to prevent a president from firing cabinet members without Senate consent.
 This was done to try to stop Johnson from firing Secretary of War Edwin Stanton.
 Johnson believed Stanton was a tool of the Radicals who wanted to establish a military dictatorship in the South.
 Johnson felt the wiser course would be to reconstruct the Confederate states back into the Union as quickly as possible without unnecessary military intervention, as Lincoln had intended.
 When Johnson fired Stanton, the impeachment began.
 The House voted for impeachment and the trial then moved to the Senate.
 As the trial went on it became clear that the Republicans had no intention of giving Johnson a fair trial; rather, their emphasis was on convincing enough senators to find Johnson guilty.
 Ross was overheard saying that while he had no sympathy for Johnson, he would do his best to see that he was fairly tried.
 Because Ross had previously been such a partisan Republican, he became the principal target of abuse from the press, the public, and his fellow Republican legislators.
 Nonetheless, Ross voted against convicting Johnson, reasoning that if a president could be forced out of office by insufficient evidence that was based on partisan disagreement, the presidency would then be under the control of whatever congressional faction held sway.
 Ross's action unleashed relentless criticism.
 Neither he nor any other Republican who voted to acquit Andrew Johnson was reelected to the Senate, and Ross and his family suffered ostracism and poverty upon their return to Kansas in 1871.
 Eventually, Ross was vindicated by the Supreme Court, which declared the Tenure of Office Act to be unconstitutional, and praised by the press and the public for having saved the country from dictatorship.